Kill Termites with our Termite Baiting System

-Why Termite Bait Stations Work Safely?
+Why Do Termite Bait Stations Work Safely?

-Since baiting by professionals became the go-to method of killing termite colonies around 1999-2000, there are fewer sensational stories simply because placing bait stations around a home results in the death of nearby termite colonies before the termites actually get up inside a home to begin eating it.
+Since baiting by professionals became the go-to method of killing termite colonies around 1999-2000, there are fewer sensational stories simply because placing bait stations around home results in the death of nearby termite colonies before the termites actually get up inside a home to begin eating it.

-Killing termites and preventing termite attack has been a professional-only job for over a hundred years.
+Killing termites and preventing termite attacks has been a professional-only job for over a hundred years.
 The chemicals have not been readily available to homeowners.
 In 2002 a friend asked me how he could check his backyard for termites between the annual visits by the pest professional.
 As I’d taught the subject in TAFE and had written the textbooks currently in use, he expected me to work out a homeowner way.
-I designed a station with its highest priority to be attractive to scouting termites from any nearby nest and secondly it had to have a fool-proof way to indicate termites had discovered the station without the owner having to open, disturb and frighten off the termites inside.
+I designed a station with its highest priority to be attractive to scouting termites from any nearby nest and secondly, it had to have a fool-proof way to indicate termites had discovered the station without the owner having to open, disturb and frighten off the termites inside.

 Next, I had to Nationally register a bait leaving off the usual wording “For sale to and use by registered pest technicians only”.
-The strength and formulation is exactly the same as used by the pros and registration was granted because its label does not require the heading POISON or even CAUTION.
+The strength and formulation are exactly the same as those used by the pros and registration was granted because its label does not require the heading POISON or even CAUTION.
 If your dog actually ate a full bag of bait (unlikely because it is so tasteless) it would be just pricey dog food.

-With my knowledge and teaching experience, I knew I could explain to homeowners the simple processes of both killing termites found attacking timber and also how to entice termites into these baiting stations before they found their way into buildings… just like the professionals.
+With my knowledge and teaching experience, I knew I could explain to homeowners the simple processes of killing termites found attacking timber and also how to entice termites into these baiting stations before they found their way into buildings… just like the professionals.
 Kits have been sold to more than ten thousand homeowners since 2003.